poanetwork/poa-popa/README.md

     Wait until you see `Listening on 3000` in the terminal

 1. Go to the terminal where you executed the `npm run start-testrpc` command and use those private keys or the mnemonic in MetaMask.
-You should have an account with 100 ETH.
+You should have an account with a little less than 100 ETH (100 - contract deployment fee).

 1. Navigate to http://localhost:3000 in your browser.